Key Questions on Egypt

 How does the program protect Egypt's vulnerable households?

 Safeguarding macroeconomic stability and fighting inflation are key to ensuring prosperity for all Egyptians, particularly the most vulnerable.
-In this regard, monetary policy under the program is focused on bringing down inflation and stemming the erosion in purchasing power that is disproportionately affecting poor and middle-class families.
+In this regard, monetary policy under the program is focused on bringing down inflation and stemming the erosion in purchasing power that disproportionately affects poor and middle-class families.
 Given the significant impact of high inflation on the purchasing power of low- and middle-income households, expanding targeted budget support to vulnerable households is warranted and budget space for such support needs to be protected.
 In this regard, coverage of the Takaful and Karama cash transfer program has been expanded to cover more than 5 million households and the authorities announced a broad EGP180 billion social protection package in early-2024, which included an increase in the public sector minimum wage and specific support to teachers and healthcare workers.
 Over the medium term, progress on a wide-ranging structural reform agenda will help Egypt achieve higher, sustainable, and more inclusive, private-sector-led growth.

 Back to Top